mdecaire/oopPart2/README.md

 The text files are what are to be read in and parsed.

 This project also has sorting and searching capabilities which I intend to extend by adding a jtable that included searchability.

+A Jar file has been added for anyone who would like to see a demo.